Love smooth houmous? This is the houmous recipe you have been waiting for!

-Have you tried following a houmous recipe, but found that there was something not quite right about it?
+Have you tried following a houmous recipe, but found something not quite right about it?
 I tried making homemade houmous a couple of times but I didn’t like the texture.
-That was until I discovered the secret to delicious, smooth and creamy houmous.
+That was until I discovered this delicious, smooth and creamy zero waste houmous recipe.

 Why this houmous recipe will help you make houmous with the perfect texture